AdityaGund/ftp-grpc/README.md

 VITE_SERVER_API_URL=http://ftp-grpc-server:50052
 ```

-> MONGO_URI for client/destination is the same, but server will have a different MONGO_URI
+> MONGO_URI for client/destination is the same, but server will have a different MONGO_URI.

 ---